Rust¶

 Machine Learning¶

-Rust has a number of crates for machine learning and in particular deep learning, for which the ecosystem is now very mature.
+Rust has a number of libraries for machine learning, and in particular deep learning for which the ecosystem is now mature.

 Regarding deep learning, you might be interested in the Torch bindings or the lighter candle